-What is it like being a Jumpstart Corps member?
+What is it like being a Jumpstart member?

-Serving with Jumpstart is usually described as an incredibly rewarding experience.
-In fact, 97% of Jumpstart Corps members report satisfaction with their Jumpstart experience.
-To find out more, read a Corps member’s story or check out the Jumpstart model.
-As a Jumpstart Corps member, you have the opportunity to be part of a national movement.
+Serving with Jumpstart can be an incredibly rewarding experience.
+In fact, 97% of Jumpstart members report overall satisfaction with their experience.
+To find out more, read a Jumpstart member’s story or check out the Jumpstart model.
+As a Jumpstart member, you have the opportunity to be part of a national movement, make new friends, acquire transferable skills and make a difference in the lives of children in the community.

-All Corps members will receive training prior to their classroom service.
-All training events are mandatory.
+All Jumpstart members receive training prior to their classroom service and ongoing throughout the program year.

-What are the benefits of being a Jumpstart Corps member?
+What are the benefits of being a Jumpstart member?

-Jumpstart offers UConn students the chance to engage in meaningful service while receiving extensive early childhood and professional development training.
+Jumpstart offers UConn students the chance to engage in meaningful service while receiving extensive early childhood training and professional development.
 College students who participate in Jumpstart have the ability to make an extraordinary difference in the life of a young child.

 Where are the Jumpstart sites located?